What's it like?

 “Every day?”

 “You mentioned imagined fights and arguments with people, preparing for confrontation.
-Any of those fantasies ever materialize?”
+Did any of those fantasies ever materialize?”

 “Only If I forced the issue, trying to be right, trying to make a point, even while knowing the outcome would not be favorable.
-I did it anyway, risking a jobs and relationships.
-I dwelled issues, it was a sadistic pastime.
-Hours and days wasted diagnosing mistakes made or perceived, finding blame, arguing with myself.
+I risked jobs and relationships.
+I dwelled on problems I needed to solve, worried about what others thought of me.
+Hours and days wasted diagnosing mistakes made or perceived, finding blame, and arguing with myself.
 I was addicted to the drama, the anger and despair.
-I didn’t know any better”
+I didn’t know any better.”

 “You’re an alcoholic.”
-The phrase slipped out under her breath, an understanding was clear.
+The phrase slipped out under her breath.

 The picture was clear, more than anything she’d read or studied in college or saw dramatized on television shows as a subplot to a supporting character.
 She remembered the series “Shameless”.
 The shows writers provided honest depictions of this condition, spreading the symptoms across three characters; Frank, Lip (Phillip), and the bipolar Ian.